Nick Vogel: Playing

 Vogel played NCAA volleyball for the 19-time National Champion UCLA Bruins from 2009 to 2012 and also played for Team USA in the 2009 FIVB Men's Junior World Championship and the 2011 Pan American Games.
 After graduating from college in 2012, he played for Panathinaikos Athens for the 2012–2013 professional season.
 Vogel the played in Germany's Bundesliga for TV Bühl for the 2013–2014 season and then VfB Friedrichshafen for the 2014–2015 season where they competed in the CEV Champions League and were German Cup and Bundesliga Champions.

 Coaching

 Vogel retired from playing volleyball in 2015 after being diagnosed with Marfan syndrome.
 Since then he has worked as a volleyball coach.
 In 2015, he was a volunteer assistant coach for UCLA Bruins women's volleyball.
 In August 2016, he became an assistant coach for UC San Diego Tritons men's volleyball.
-From 2018–2021, Vogel was an assistant coach for DePaul Blue Demons women's volleyball.
+From 2018 to 2021, Vogel was an assistant coach for DePaul Blue Demons women's volleyball.
 In June 2022, Vogel joined the UCLA Bruins men's volleyball team as an assistant coach.